BoardGameProj/conantcg-english/website/content/errata.md

 ### 2024-06-10

-* B01009 "Shinichi Kudo" - Effect: "If there are a total of 6 **or more** Characters on both players fields"
+* B01009 "工藤新一" - Effect: "If there are a total of 6 **or more** Characters on both players fields"
 * D02014 "Amulet" - Effect: "reveal up to 1 **~~Blue~~ Green** Character"
-* D05002 "Rei Furuya" - Missing types: Police, Public Security Bureau
+* D05002 "降谷零" - Missing types: Police, Public Security Bureau